KoLeich/X-ray/README.md

 # Tool for the tickness of brushes

-just use
+To run the programm use:

 `python3 main.py`

-on the gui you get the docu
-in the foulder ist just one data
+You can access the operating instructions via the programme's gui There is an example file in dql to get to know the programme.
+The data has no relation to real measurements